Sage-Bionetworks/data_curator/docs/app_configuration.md

 ## Schema Configuration

 In the app, the required schemas is configured in the file `www/config.json`, which is used to adapt the dropdown data types list in the app.
 Below are the steps to generate `config.json` locally using an example data model.
-Please remember to use your own data model's repo.
+Please remember to replace the example repo with your own data model's repo.

 1. Create a repo for your data model using this [template](https://github.com/Sage-Bionetworks/data-models)